MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitinitsetacxcircuitpnppowercallbacks.md

 ## -remarks

-TBD - Before calling AcxFactoryCircuitInitSetAcxCircuitPnpPowerCallbacks, your driver should initialize its ACX_CIRCUIT_PNPPOWER_CALLBACKS structure by calling [ACX_CIRCUIT_PNPPOWER_CALLBACKS_INIT](nf-acxcircuit-acx_circuit_pnppower_callbacks_init.md).
+Before calling AcxFactoryCircuitInitSetAcxCircuitPnpPowerCallbacks, your driver should initialize its ACX_CIRCUIT_PNPPOWER_CALLBACKS structure by calling [ACX_CIRCUIT_PNPPOWER_CALLBACKS_INIT](nf-acxcircuit-acx_circuit_pnppower_callbacks_init.md).
 The ACX_CIRCUIT_PNPPOWER_CALLBACKS structure is used as input to the [AcxCircuitInitSetAcxCircuitPnpPowerCallbacks method](nf-acxcircuit-acxcircuitinitsetacxcircuitpnppowercallbacks.md).

 ### Example